-For example, the plaintiff in the same scenario would need to provide evidence that showed a direct correlation between the action(s) of the defendant and the injury.
-E.g., if the store owner knew that the asphalt in the parking lot was broken and hazardous but failed to have it fixed, and the plaintiff tripped and fell over the broken asphalt.
+For example, the plaintiff would need to provide evidence that showed a direct correlation between the action(s) of the defendant and the injury.
+For example, if the store owner knew that the asphalt in the parking lot was broken and hazardous but failed to have it fixed, and the plaintiff tripped and fell over the broken asphalt.

 Monetary Damages: The final piece of proving negligence is showing that the accident and related injury resulted in actual damages, generally monetary.
 The plaintiff can provide documentation showing medical expenses, lost wages, and other damages in order to help calculate the final settlement amount.

-We will zealously pursue a resolution in your favor and will do everything within our power to see to it that you receive adequate compensation for your injuries.
+We will zealously pursue a resolution in your favor and will do everything we can to see to it that you receive adequate compensation for your injuries.

 Don’t Take The First Settlement Offer:

 Whether you were injured in a car accident or were hurt on the job, you will likely have to deal with an insurance company at some point.
-Frequently, insurance companies will offer the lowest settlement possible at first in order to reduce their out-of-pocket costs.
+Frequently, insurance companies will first offer the lowest settlement possible in order to reduce their out-of-pocket costs.

-Unfortunately, although accepting the first settlement offer will help resolve your case faster, it will likely shortchange you and leave you without the funds you need to cover all expenses related to the accident.
+Unfortunately, accepting the first settlement offer will likely shortchange you and leave you without the funds you need to cover all expenses related to the accident.

 Contact an Experienced Personal Injury Lawyer Today:

 Regardless of what kind of accident you or a loved one were involved in, an injury lawyer in Florida can help you get through this difficult time step-by-step.